ignishpc/docs/src/api.rst

 The class :class:`IDataFrame` represents a parallel collection of elements distributed among the worker executors.
 All functions defined within this class process the elements in a parallel and distributed way.

 .. class:: IDataFrame

     .. class:: T

         Represents the type associated with the parallel collection.
-Dynamic languages do not have to make it visible to the user, it is the input value type for most of the functions defined in :class:`IDataFrame`
+Dynamic languages do not have to make it visible to the user, it is the input value type for most of the functions defined in :class:`IDataFrame`.

     .. method:: setName(name)

         Sets or changes the name associated with the :class:`IDataFrame`.
-The new name will affect only this :class:`IDataFrame` and future tasks created.
+The new name will affect only this :class:`IDataFrame` and future tasks created from it.

         :param String name: New name.

+    .. method:: persist(cacheLevel)

+        Sets a cache level for the data so that it only needs to be computed once.

+        :param ICacheLevel cacheLevel: level of cache.

+    .. method:: cache(cacheLevel)

+        Sets a cache level :class:`ICacheLevel.PRESERVE` for the data so that it only needs to be computed once.

+    .. method:: unpersist()

+        The data cache is disabled.
+Alias for :class:`IDataFrame.uncahe`.

+    .. method:: uncahe()

+        The data cache is disabled.
+Alias for :class:`IDataFrame.unpersist`.

+    .. method:: partitions()

+        Gets the number of partitions.

+        :return: Number of partitions.
+        :rtype: Integer.

+	.. method:: saveAsObjectFile(path, compression)

+	    Saves the data as binary files.

+	    :param String path: path to store the data.
+		:param Integer compression: compresion level (0-9).

+	.. method:: saveAsTextFile(path)

+	    Saves the data as text files.

+	    :param String path: path to store the data.

+	.. method:: saveAsJsonFile(path, pretty)

+	    Saves the data as json files.

+	    :param String path: path to store the data.
+	    :param Boolean pretty: uses an ident format instead of compact.

+	.. method:: repartition(numPartitions)

+	    Creates a new Dataframe with a fixes number of partitions.

+	    :param Integer numPartitions: number of partitions.
+	    :return: A Dataframe with ``numPartitions``.
+	    :rtype: IDataFrame(T).

+.. class:: ICacheLevel

+    .. py:data:: NO_CACHE
+	    :type: int
+		:value: 0

+		The data cache is disabled.

+    .. py:data:: PRESERVE
+	    :type: int
+		:value: 1

+		The data will be cached in the same storage in which it is stored.

+    .. py:data:: MEMORY
+	    :type: int
+		:value: 2

+		The data will be cached on memory storage.

+    .. py:data:: RAW_MEMORY
+	    :type: int
+		:value: 3

+		The data will be cached on raw memory storage.

+    .. py:data:: DISK
+	    :type: int
+		:value: 4

+		The data will be cached on disk storage.

 IDriverException
 ^^^^^^^^^^^^^^^^